Snickerdoodle Cupcakes For Two

 Instructions

 - In the mixing bowl of a stand mixer fitted with the paddle attachment, add the flour, sugar, cream of tartar, baking soda, cinnamon, and salt.
-Give a quick mix to combine.
-Note – If using a stand mixer, I recommend the 3-quart mixing bowl (link above) for the small batch batter.
-Otherwise, you can use a hand held mixer and medium mixing bowl.5 tablespoons granulated sugar, ½ cup all-purpose flour, ⅓ teaspoon cream of tartar, 1/8 teaspoon baking soda, 1/4 teaspoon ground cinnamon, ¼ teaspoon salt
+Give it a quick mix to combine.
+If flour sprayed up the sides of the bowl, scrape it down with a spatula.
+Note – If using a stand mixer, I recommend the 3-quart mixing bowl (link above) for the small batch batter.6 tablespoons granulated sugar, 2/3 cup all-purpose flour, 1/3 teaspoon cream of tartar, 1/8 teaspoon baking soda, 1/4 teaspoon ground cinnamon, 1/4 teaspoon salt

-- In a liquid measuring cup, add the milk, sour cream, egg white, and vanilla.
-Whisk to combine.3 tablespoons milk, room temperature, 1 tablespoon full fat sour cream, room temperature, 1 large egg white, room temperature, 1 teaspoon vanilla extract
+- In a liquid measuring cup, whisk together the milk, sour cream, egg, and vanilla.3 tablespoons milk, room temperature, 2 tablespoons full fat sour cream, room temperature, 1 large egg, room temperature, 1 teaspoon vanilla extract

 - Use a cookie scoop to portion the batter.
 Fill the cupcake liners with half of the batter (this is about 1 to 2 scoops per liner).
 Sprinkle cinnamon sugar over each, then top with the remaining batter.
-The cinnamon sugar is optional, but adds a sweet trail in the middle of the cupcakes.2 tablespoons cinnamon sugar
+The cinnamon sugar is optional, but adds a sweet trail in the middle of the cupcakes.
+The liners will be about 1/2 full.2 tablespoons cinnamon sugar

-- Bake for 18 to 20 minutes, or until a toothpick inserted in the middle comes out mostly clean.
+- Bake for 15 to 17 minutes, or until a toothpick inserted in the middle comes out mostly clean.
 Cool the cupcakes in the pan set on a wire cooling rack for 5 minutes, then transfer to the wire rack to cool completely.
-Make the frosting while the cupcakes cool.
+Make the cream cheese buttercream frosting while the cupcakes cool.

 Notes

-- Stand Mixer – For the cupcakes and frosting, you can use your stand mixer with standard bowl and attachments.
-However, because this is a small batch recipe, both cupcake batter and frosting will mix more evenly when you use a 3-quart mixing bowl.
+- Stand Mixer – For the cupcakes, you can use your stand mixer with standard bowl and attachments.
+However, because this is a small batch recipe, the batter will mix more evenly when you use a 3-quart mixing bowl.

 - 1/3 Teaspoon – I use 1/3 teaspoon of cream of tartar for Snickerdoodle tang.
 I linked the odd-size measuring spoons I use in the equipment list.
 If you don’t have one/want one, 1/4 teaspoon will work.

 - Reverse Creaming Method – You will notice we mix the butter and sugar with the other dry ingredients first.
-This method of mixing limits gluten development and yields fluffy and airy cupcakes.
+This method of mixing limits gluten development and yields fluffy cupcakes.

 - Storage – Unfrosted cupcakes can be covered and stored at room temperature for up to 3 days.
 Frosted cupcakes, 1 day.
 Beyond that, I recommend refrigerating them if they are frosted.